MetaMask/metamask-design-system/docs/package-migration-process-guide.md

 - If possible, perform this step before the first post-migration release of the migrated package.

-3. **[PR#16]** Use the `yarn create-release-branch` tool to publish a release of metamask monorepo template with a new version for the migrated package and any updated downstream packages.
+3. **[PR#16]** Use the `yarn create-release-branch` tool to publish a release of metamask design system with a new version for the migrated package and any updated downstream packages.